mike-ske/hng-unified-air/README.md

-# hng-task3
+# Hng-unified-air

-A tool that allows HNG Internship to send bulk data payment to interns.
+A software application that allows HNG Internship to send bulk # Airtime payment to interns.
+To Use

-To Use Go to Admin Folder, run database.php and table.php files
+1. Go to Admin Folder

+2. Run database.php and table.php files

+3. Clone the folder

+4. And run locally on your local machine or any web host server.

+5. Thants it.